-Once upon a time, a copywriter was the go-to when it came to any and all marketing copy—but that was before the dawn of the blog.
-Today, if your organization has a blog, you have to ask yourself whether you’re writing the right type of copy or content for your target personas to achieve the greatest impact.
+Once upon a time, a copywriter was the go-to when it came to any and all marketing copy—but that was before the dawn of the blog and other forms of online marketing content.
+Today, if your organization has a blog or is creating online content, you have to ask yourself whether you’re writing the right type of copy or content for your target personas to achieve the greatest impact.

 What does that mean for you?
 If you can find the right writer, they’ll be worth their weight in gold.
 But how are copywriting and content writing different?
 Which is best for your blog?
-Those answers and more await you below!
+Find out more below!

 What is Copywriting?

 Copywriting is focused primarily on a direct, short-term goal with big returns: generating sales.
-Copywriting is the focus of ads, sales letters, sales emails, PPC landing pages, and more.
+Copywriting is the focus of ads, sales collateral, sales emails, PPC landing pages, and more.

 A copywriter is the type of wordsmith who can craft compelling headlines and CTAs to prompt consumers to purchase a product, subscribe to a service, schedule a tour, or submit vital information for follow-up, such as an email address.
 Some of the most well-known marketing campaigns in the world have come from the talented minds of creative copywriters.